 Elite athletes can also suffer from asthma

-Some medicines must be declared
+Some medications must be declared

-Asthma must be controlled during pregnancy
+Asthma should be controlled during pregnancy

 There is little evidence that the medications used to treat asthma harm the developing baby in any way, if taken according to the directions.